 Bilhah, the handmaid or servant of Rachel, had two sons, Dan and Naphtali, whose father was Jacob.

 It was the custom of those times if the wife was barren.
-Then a another woman would bare children for her.
+Then an another woman would give birth to children for her.

 Bilhah was not from the family of Laban but a servant in the extended household.

 Bilhah was given as a maidservant in Genesis 29:29

 29 Laban also gave his woman servant Bilhah to his daughter Rachel to be her maidservant.

 Rachel’s Children by Bilhah

 30:1 Rachel noticed that she was not bearing children for Jacob, so because she envied her sister Leah, she told Jacob, “If you don’t give me sons, I’m going to die!”

 2 That made Jacob angry with Rachel, so he asked her, “Can I take God’s place, who has not allowed you to conceive?”